nikitabobko/AeroSpace/dev-docs/development.md

 1. Install Xcode from App Store https://apps.apple.com/us/app/xcode/id497799835
 2. Install [mise](https://mise.jdx.dev/) on your machine.
-    AeroShift keeps its repo-managed toolchain in `mise.toml`, so local contributors and GitHub Actions use the same tool versions.
+    Aeroshift keeps its repo-managed toolchain in `mise.toml`, so local contributors and GitHub Actions use the same tool versions.
 3. From the repo root, install the repo toolchain with `mise install`.
     This installs the repo-managed Ruby, bundler, shell-completion generator, formatting/linting tools, and other CLI dependencies.
 4. Run `mise run setup`.